Using Photography to Overcome the Pain of Sexual Abuse

 Sina Niemeyer's Für Mich is an autobiographical story of sexual abuse.
 Her personal project stems from a need to understand her experiences as a pre-adolescent in order to reach a place of forgiveness, and close a chapter that has forever influenced her life.
-Niemeyer has recently launched a book of the project with the incentive of creating social awareness - "the work is small in size, but heavy in content" she explains.
+Niemeyer has recently launched a book of the project with the incentive of creating social awareness - "the work is small in size, but heavy in content" her publisher at Ceiba Editions explains.

 The photographs don’t look to accuse one specific person, yet they do address the multiple and contradicting emotions a sexually abused person experiences.
 Today, as an adult, Niemeyer feels the responsibility to raise the profile of sexual abuse for children and women, and she hopes her book can contribute towards this still little discussed topic.

 Für Mich is an autobiographical project about your experiences of sexual abuse prior to your adolescence.
 When did you begin to work on this personal story?

 When I was in my teenage years, I began realising what had actually happened.
 It was a tough time, but I always imagined how at some point I would talk publicly about my experience.

 After my good friend and colleague, Arzu Sandal made a very moving book about herself, her family, and the domestic abuse they suffered, I had the first hint about how to work on this subject.
 Then, in the summer of 2016, I came across Laia Abril’s On Abortion and also the work of Mafalda Rakos who produced a very emotive work about eating disorders, all inspiring me to create my own personal project.